Daman & Diu

 Daman and Diu are two districts that form one of the Union Territories of India.
 These two districts are 792 kilometers apart.
+In July 2019 Government of India proposed merging the two union territories as Dadra and Nagar Haveli and Daman and Diu and forming Dadra and Nagar Haveli and Daman and Diu as a union territory.

 Close to Mumbai, but still far away from the crazy crowds, ‘Daman‘ is a Portuguese enclave.
 A picturesque port town and a popular getaway for the inhabitants of Mumbai.
 Located on the west coast, Daman has been the home away from home for the Portuguese until it was liberated in 1961 and became a part of the Indian Union.